 - June 13, 1929: Price recorded temperature drops (from 68°F to 55°F) in the Blue Room during a séance.

 On November 5, 1930, she heard her name called from the Blue Room.
 By December, objects—books, a hairbrush, even a hammer—flew at her.
-On January 7, 1931, Lionel found chairs in the library studded with upright pins, as if rigged to harm.
+On January 7, 1931, Lionel found chairs in the library studded with upright pins, as if they had been rigged to harm.

-The family reported over 2,000 incidents, with 200 witnesses, including parishioners and maids.
+The family reported more than 2,000 incidents, involving 200 witnesses, including parishioners and maids.

 The most chilling events involved wall writings, scrawled in pencil or charcoal, starting March 15, 1931.
-Messages like “Marianne, please help get” and “Light mass prayers” appeared in the staircase and Blue Room, some illegible.
+Messages such as “Marianne, please help get” and “Light mass prayers” appeared on the staircase and in the Blue Room, some of them illegible.

 Marianne claimed they were pleas from a spirit, possibly the nun ghost.
 On April 22, 1931, she was slapped by an unseen force while bathing, leaving red marks.

 Adelaide, only 3, was locked in her room on June 10, 1931, with no key, screaming until freed.
-A guest, Edwin Whitehouse, saw the nun ghost on July 19, 1932, describing her as “young, with hollow eyes.”
+A guest, Edwin Whitehouse, saw the nun’s ghost on July 19, 1932, and described her as “young, with hollow eyes.”

-Harry Price returned on October 13, 1931, invited by Lionel.
-He brought two wine bottles as gifts, but on October 14, the wine in glasses turned to ink and perfume, though the bottles were untouched.
+Harry Price returned to Lionel’s invitation on October 13, 1931.
+He brought two wine bottles as gifts, but on October 14, the wine in the glasses turned to ink and perfume, though the bottles were untouched.

 Price documented 300 incidents in 1931 alone, including a heavy table flipping in the library on November 20.
-However, he clashed with Marianne, suspecting she faked some events.
+However, he clashed with Marianne, suspecting that she had fabricated certain events.

 By 1935, the Foysters were broke and exhausted.
-They left on October 29, 1935, after Marianne admitted staging minor pranks, though she insisted most phenomena were real.
+They left on October 29, 1935, after Marianne admitted to having staged minor pranks, though she insisted that most phenomena were real.

 Detailed Events:

-- December 12, 1930: Lionel saw a black-robed figure vanish in the chapel.
+- December 12, 1930: Lionel saw a black-robed entity vanish in the chapel.

 - February 9, 1931: A stove in the kitchen ignited without fuel, nearly burning maid Jane Carter.